-The right initial approach to astronomy is important for building a long-term love for it.
-Here we will pay attention to the Best Beginner Telescopes, because the first model you choose can mean the difference between a lifelong obsession or a fleeting interest in watching stars.
+Finding The best beginner telescope is important for building a long-term love with astronomy.
+Here we will pay attention to the Best Beginner Telescope, because the first model you choose can mean the difference between a lifelong obsession or a fleeting interest in watching stars.

 We think that the telescope for a beginner does not necessarily mean cheap or small.
 It means it’s easy to set up, you can start using it in a minutes and reward you with views you’ll want to see again tomorrow night.